This is the easiest way to create a scrolling website animation to launch your new website!

-If you’re like, ‘omg, I don’t even have a website yet,’ don’t worry I got chu.
+If you don’t have a website yet, don’t worry!
 Building websites is what we do over at wavesdigitalcanada.com.
 If we haven’t met yet, hi, I’m Marie.
-I put out new videos every single week, all about making the tech in your online business easier.
+We put out videos and blogs all about making websites, and tech work in your business easier.
 So if that is something you could use a little bit of help with, subscribe to our youtube channel.

 How to Create a Scrolling Website Animation

 1.Get the Google Chrome extension Simple Auto Scroll.
 Click add to chrome and it will automatically be added to your browser.

 2. Navigate to the website you want to capture and open QuickTime Player.
 Essentially we will be recording our screen while it auto scrolls.